 Michael P. Jensen

-"Talking Books" interview with Ian Donaldson in the April issue of Shakespeare Newsletter.
+"Talking Books" interview with Katharine Maus in the April issue of Shakespeare Newsletter.

 Guest edited the special section on Service Shakespeare in the journal Borrowers and Lenders, as well as writing the introduction and one of the articles.
 Click here for the Table of Contents.